Machine-Learning-Tokyo/MLT_Talks/README.md

 - Beyond Supervised Driving **Adrien Gaidon, Toyota Research Institute** (March 2019)

-# 'Scikit-project': How open source is empowering open science – and vice versa, Nathan Shammah, Postdoctoral Researcher (RIKEN)
+# 'Scikit-project': How open source is empowering open science – and vice versa, Nathan Shammah (RIKEN)

 ### Talk
 Nathan shows how open-source pipelines are accelerating scientific discovery, by empowering not only reproducibility of research results but also generalizability of methods.
 He addresses the rise of open source in scientific research in quantum physics and quantum information and introduce 'scikit-project' a cookbook with best practices for (data) scientists.